boa-dev/boa-dev.github.io/blog/boa-release-21/index.md

 In this release, our conformance has grown from 89.92% to 93.94% in the official ECMAScript Test Suite (Test262).
-Our growth in conformance is driven by increased conformance for Temporal (discussed further below) with the rest of the development effort being focused on performance and runtime features.
+Our growth in conformance is driven by increased conformance for Temporal (discussed further below) with the rest of the development effort being focused on performance, internal improvements, and runtime features.
 We will continue to implement more of the specification; however, as of the current moment, Boa's conformance aligns with the major browser engine's conformance, so future increases in conformance will be minor or bound to the feature size going forward.